Hampton Court Landing Stage

 The tudor palace houses a large collection of orginal arms, armour, tapestries and fine paintings.
 It is equally famous for its gardens, maze and the Great Vine, planted in 1769, the largest in the world.

-The palace also hosts the annual Hampton Court Palace Festival and Hampton Court Palace Flower Show.
+The palace also hosts the annual Hampton Court Palace Festival and Hampton Court Palace Garden Festival.

 National Rail